COMMUNITY AND PROFESSIONAL SERVICE

 Bill has served the legal profession as a member of numerous professional organizations, including the State Bar of Texas’ Court Rules Committee, which helps revise the Texas Rules of Civil Procedure to meet changing needs, and on the Lawyer Advertising Review Committee, which ensures that lawyer advertising meets ethical standards.
 He is a former chair of the Dallas Bar Association Antitrust and Trade Regulation Section and a former chair of the State Bar of Texas Antitrust and Business Litigation Council.

 Among other activities, Bill continues to serve his community since taking the bench helping serve Sunday breakfast at the Cornerstone Baptist Church Kitchen for homeless residents in Dallas for Dallas’ The Cedars Community.
-He also mentors at-risk students at the Cornerstone Crossroads Academy in The Cedars.
+He also mentored at-risk students at the Cornerstone Crossroads Academy in The Cedars.